 To see models for other Opportunity Culture roles, such as multi-classroom leaders and multi-school leaders, click here.

 More Than A Student Teacher: Alyssa Cool served as a teacher resident for a year in a pilot program for residents at Lew Wallace Elementary in Indianapolis.
 She gradually took on more responsibilities over the year, ultimately taking over a classroom for a teacher on leave, under the full supervision of her multi-classroom leader.
-Cool then accepted the offer of a regular, full-time teaching position on an MCL team at the school for the following year.

 I Want to be Like Karen: Emily Angles, a first-year teacher working on a multi-classroom leader’s team, explains her enthusiasm about teaching based on the leadership, guidance, and support she received from her MCL, saying “I feel like I’ve gone from a first-year teacher to a third-year teacher in six months.”